qiboteam/qibocal/doc/source/protocols/resonator_punchout.rst

 During a characterization, various experimental problems can happen and can lead the experimenter to believe that the qubit is no longer working: this experiment gives us an easy way to check it.

-?????
-Why is punchout better than low power resonator spectroscopy? ?????
+Compared to a low power resonator spectroscopy, with punchout we can see the shift in the resonator frequency and thus ensure that we are in the low power regime.

 Moreover, from this experiment we can actually already have an estimate of the qubit frequency using: